repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

 The Ceremony defines the RSTUF settings/configuration and generates the initial signed TUF root metadata.

-It doesn't activate the RSTUF service.
-It generates the required JSON payload to bootstrap your RSTUF service.
+It does not activate the RSTUF service.
+It generates the required JSON payload to bootstrap the RSTUF service.

 The Ceremony can be done :ref:`guide/deployment/setup:Connected` as a specific step or :ref:`guide/deployment/setup:Disconnected`, combined with :ref:`guide/deployment/setup:Bootstrap`.

-This process generates the initial metadata and defines some settings of your TUF service.
+This process generates the initial metadata and defines some settings of the TUF service.

 .. collapse:: See settings details